When I first started out as a product manager, I felt a lot of pressure. And I certainly didn’t understand user acceptance testing.

 Because of this, UAT is best conducted when the software is mostly complete.
 It should have already passed QA and be confirmed as bug free.
 After all, UAT is not meant for users to do bug testing for you.
 It’s meant to confirm that the solution is fit for purpose and meets your customer’s expectations as well as your own business business requirements.

-One of the biggest challenges with UAT is capturing precise feedback from testers.
+One of the biggest challenges with user acceptance testing is capturing precise feedback from testers.

 In most cases, it’s easy to see if they were successful in completing their UAT task.
 But how do you capture their thoughts and feelings along the way without disrupting their flow?